Visualsoft-Source/VisualBase.AI/frw-playbook.md

 ---

+## 20. Lessons learned (added)
+- Ensure CREATE/ALTER is first statement in a batch (use CREATE OR ALTER in its own call).
+- Use JSON verify procs to return single machine‑readable summaries for automation gating.
+- Preserve GUID mapping during copy operations and expose mapping in verify output.
+- Use proper concurrency patterns (sp_getapplock / SEQUENCE) in production.
+- Always wrap DML in transactions and keep rollback templates handy.

+---

-## 18. Deliverables Available
+## 21. Deliverables Available
 - Markdown file (this document).
 - PDF (if requested).
-- Site-specific rollback script for the PPM changes (I can produce now).
+- Site-specific rollback script for the PPM changes.
-- GUID mapping report (old GUID → new GUID) for the Chart of Accounts copy and detailed list of frwDefinitions copied (on request).
+- GUID mapping report for Chart of Accounts copy and list of frwDefinitions copied.

 ---

-## 19. Contact / Safety Note
+## 22. Contact / Safety Note
 - Do not share clear-text credentials or secrets.
 - Backup or snapshot the DB before running large or irreversible changes in production.

----

-If you want, I can:
-- Export this to PDF and provide it, or
-- Attach the Markdown file for download, or
-- Produce the site-specific rollback script now, or
-- Produce a GUID mapping report for the Chart of Accounts copy.

-Which should I do next?